Store Hours

 Should I use peat moss starters or coir starters?

 It's time to start thinking of spring.
-We're here to help you prepare for sprouts poking up, fragrant breezes, and warmer temperatures.
-Planting seeds indoors near a sunny window means you'll be ready to transplant spring flowers and young veggie plants when the ground thaws and the frosts are through.
-You might even want to directly plant organic seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
+Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained